Fabiano Freitas

 Fabiano Ribeiro de Freitas (born 29 February 1988), known simply as Fabiano, is a professional footballer who plays as a goalkeeper for Cypriot First Division club Omonia.
 Born in Brazil, he plays for the Cyprus national team.

 Club career

 São Paulo and Olhanense

 Born in Mundo Novo, Bahia, Fabiano joined São Paulo in 2006, aged 18.
 During his four-year spell he only played two Série A games, also being loaned to several modest teams.
 He made his debut in the top division on 13 October 2007 in a 1–1 draw against Fluminense at the Maracanã Stadium where he saved a penalty, being part of the squads that won back-to-back national championships.

 On 28 June 2011, Fabiano signed with Portuguese club Olhanense.
-He made his debut in the Primeira Liga on 13 August in a 1–1 draw at Sporting CP, and went on to appear in all league matches during the season as the Algarve side retained their status.
+He made his debut in the Primeira Liga on 13 August in a 1–1 draw at Sporting CP, and went on to appear in all league matches during the season as the Algarve side comfortably retained their status.